Auxiliary Aids

 • Pager systems

-We want everyone to feel comfortable and to have the support they need.
-That’s why we welcome authorized service animals in all our facilities.
-But because we operate medical facilities we limit service animals to dogs and miniature horses (24-34 inches tall and 70-100 lbs.) that have been individually trained to do work or perform tasks for individuals with disabilities.
+Intermountain Healthcare allows authorized service animals in its facilities to accommodate the needs of patients and visitors who are in need of this type of assistance.
+Service animals are restricted to dogs and miniature horses (24-34 inches tall and 70-100 lbs.) that have been individually trained to do work or perform tasks for individuals with disabilities.

-Service animals are permitted in any area of our facilities that is unrestricted to patients or other non-staff as long as the animal does not pose a direct threat.
-We document service animals in the medical record of the applicable patient including any areas where the animal has been restricted from entering.
+A service animal is permitted in any area of our facilities that is unrestricted to patients or other non-staff as long as the animal does not pose a direct threat.
+Service animal use is documented in the medical record of the applicable patient including any areas where the animal has been restricted from entering.

-Our staff are not responsible to provide care or food for a service animal and it’s up to the handler/owner to provide the animal with food, water, and other necessary care or make arrangements for this care to be provided.
+The handler/owner of the service animal has certain responsibilities to uphold while in our facilities.
+The handler/owner must provide the animal with food, water, and other necessary care or make arrangements for this care to be provided.
+Our staff are not responsible to provide care or food for a service animal.